 The diving around Bangka and Gangga is markedly different from that at Bunaken or Lembeh and is characterized by fringing reefs and rocky pinnacles, strong currents, prolific and colourful soft corals and plentiful fish life.
 However, just like the rest of North Sulawesi, guests can expect a fantastic diversity of species.
 Divers have a good chance of encountering everything from big Napoleon wrasse and huge schools of snapper, to the minute Hippocampus pontohi pygmy seahorse and colourful leaf scorpionfish, all on a single dive.
 The area has plenty of interesting reef critters, and even sites where guests can spot blue-ringed octopus and mimic octopus.
 The Bangka area also has resident dugong and whilst never guaranteed, guests report underwater encounters with these vanishingly-rare animals every year.
 The seabed around the islands is generally shallower than at Bunaken and so the average visibility is a little lower.
 However this shallow seabed funnels the currents past the islands, meaning perfect feeding conditions for filter-feeders such as the spectacular soft corals that festoon some of the sites.

 Bangka’s signature site is at Sahaung which features several ridges of rock that descend from the shore to a sand bottom at 30-35m+, all separated by a jumble of large boulders and shelves of rock.
 The dive starts by dropping down one side of the ridgeline to where the current hits the rock.
 This area is a fish magnet and the entire slope of boulders is covered in a huge school of blue-line snapper and anthias.
 On the other side of the ridge, the boulders and ridges are covered in spectacular red, orange and yellow soft corals and there are some big sea fans and tubastrea corals, once again with schools of snapper and anthias.
 The whole site has plenty of general reef fish with lots of small groupers, butterflyfish, surgeons, redtooth triggers, bannerfish and batfish and there are normally H. pontohi pygmy seahorses to be found hiding away.
 The currents here can be strong – hence all the filter-feeding soft corals.
 Sahaung’s other sites have large, isolated pinnacles on a sand and rubble floor at around 30-40m, again covered in fans, soft corals and often, large schools of baitfish and glassfish.
-Given the strong currents in the area, we always recommend divers carry a carry a safety sausage.
+Given the strong currents in the area, we always recommend divers carry a safety sausage.

 The reefs off Bangka and Gangga Islands are teeming with fish life and vibrant, colorful soft corals and guests will be amazed by the diversity of species, both large and small, that can be seen on the reefs around the islands.
 This world-class snorkeling destination boasts coral encrusted rock pinnacles, abundant marine life and numerous white sand beaches just waiting to be explored.
 Bangka is a real “Robinson Crusoe” tropical island destination.
 Snorkeling around both islands is possible all year round and the resorts offer stunning house reefs just a step off the beach.
 Guests can encounter schools of yellow snapper that gather around bommies, dense schools of colorful reef fish darting in and out of the corals and even passing pelagic cruising by in the blue.